Who we are

 Claudia is passionate about furthering her education and is active within the hand therapy community, attending hand interest groups run by the Australian Hand Therapy Association (AHTA) and Occupational Therapy Association of WA.
 Claudia is an Associate Member of the AHTA and is working towards her full membership.

-Dana Hellings
+Dana Spencer

 Dana graduated with Honours from Curtin University in 2016 with a Bachelor of Science in Occupational Therapy.